 ORHS Orchestra Director, Doug Phillips was awarded the Doctor of Musical Arts degree in Music Education from Boston University.
 Dr. Phillips was named one of the top orchestra teachers in the State of Tennessee by Governor Bill Haslam, and Dr. Phillips earned a CMA award from the Country Music Association as one of the top 30 music teachers in the United States.

 Aaron Pickering was named a National Association for Teaching Asia Faculty Fellow for 2017-18.
 His high school world history lessons on the division of the Korean Peninsula and the rise of nationalism in pre-war Japan will be published in the journal Education About Asia.

 ROBERTSVILLE MIDDLE SCHOOL

-RMS had 3 students compete in the regional Mathcounts competition in February.
-The team placed 4th overall and one student placed 4th in individual.
-The Pellissippi Math Competition was held in May with about 1000 students from surrounding areas competing.
-RMS had one student who placed 6th in the competition and received a $75 gift card.
+RMS had 4 students compete in the regional Mathcounts competition in February.
+The team placed 4th overall.
+The TMTA High School Math Contest was held in April at Roane State Community College.
+RMS had 8 students who placed in the top 10.